 I chopped up some gorgeously orange dried apricots, and scooped out some smoky and fiery chipotle chili sauce.

 Dinner was amazing.
-This sauce is perfect drizzled over some rice, and you could very well serve it some spicy Mexican rice.
+This sauce is perfect drizzled over some rice, and you could very well serve it some spicy Vegan Mexican Rice.

 Oh, I feel so Mexican right now.

 Chewy Tofu In An Apricot, Chipotle and Tamarind Sauce: Vegan Mexican

 - 1 block firm or extra-firm tofu.
 Press out most of the water by swaddling the block of tofu , then placing in a colander.
 Place a weight on it, like a saucepan, and leave alone for an hour for most of the water to drain out.
 Spray a baking pan lightly with some oil, place the tofu on it, and spray the top lightly with some oil.
 Bake in a 400-degree oven 30 minutes, then flip over and bake another 20 minutes.
 Let the tofu cool, then cut it into 3/4-inch cubes.

 - 1 tsp olive or other vegetable oil